wangbo-zhao/2021CVPR-WSVSOD/README.md

 🔥🔥🔥

 ## Dataset
 We provide the proposed scribble annotations for DAVIS and DAVSOD.
+[SSOD](https://github.com/JingZhang617/Scribble_Saliency) provides scribble annotations for DUTS

 ## Code
 The code is comming soon.🚀